Updated 3 March 2021

 Face covering provision

-Free face coverings and face shields are available from the following campus locations by showing a staff or student card and sharing some basic details.
+A free face covering or face shield is available from the following campus locations by showing a staff or student card and sharing some basic details (when they’re open):

 - Student information points: